Aeonss/WebtoonReader/README.md

 ## ❤️&nbsp; Contributions
-* Thank you to [GustJc](https://github.com/GustJc) for finding bugs and helping on feature releases.
+* Massive thanks to [GustJc](https://github.com/GustJc) for finding bugs and contributing to releases.

 ## 🤖 &nbsp; To Do
 * Squash all the bugs!
 * Automatically load next chapter (if possible) after finishing a chapter
-* Detect new releases on Github
-* Make "help" button do something...

 ## 📘 &nbsp; License